github/docs/content/actions/writing-workflows/choosing-what-your-workflow-does/accessing-contextual-information-about-workflow-runs.md

 This example workflow shows how configuration variables set at the repository, environment, or organization levels are automatically available using the `vars` context.

+> [!NOTE]
+> Configuration variables at the environment level are automatically available after their environment is declared by the runner.

 {% data reusables.actions.actions-vars-context-example-usage %}

 ## `job` context